-A blockchain can define as a constantly growing ledger that keeps a permanent record of all the transactions that have taken place in a secure, chronological, and immutable way.
+A blockchain can define as a constantly growing ledger that keeps a permanent record of all the transactions.
+That has taken place in a secure, chronological, and immutable way.

-That information is kept in a very secure manner because there are thousands of copies of that identical blockchain worldwide.
-There’s not just one blockchain that you can hack and destroy, it’s distributed, and there are thousands of copies worldwide for it; moreover, information is preserved using highly advanced cryptography.
+That information is kept in a very secure manner because there are thousands of copies of identical blockchains worldwide.
+There’s not just one blockchain that you can hack and destroy. it’s distributed and there are thousands of copies worldwide for it; moreover, information is preserved using highly advanced cryptography.
 Every block that gets added to the blockchain is added as a new block and chronologically ordered.
 Lastly, all the information that’s recorded on the blockchain is immutable.
 That is, nobody can change it once it’s actually recorded inside.

 What is Bitcoin?

 In simple words, it is a type of digital asset.
 That can buy, sold or transferred between parties securely over the internet.
 Because of this, bitcoin can use to store value, much like buying gold, silver, and other types of investments.
 But unlike those other types of investments, bitcoin also serves as a form of digital currency.
 And you can use it to buy products and services, make payments, and exchange value electronically.

 However, it is different from other types of traditional currency, such as dollars or euros.
 Which you can also use to buy things and exchange value electronically.
 There are no physical coins for bitcoin or paper bills.
 And when you send bitcoin to someone or use bitcoin to buy anything, you don’t need to use a bank, a credit card, or any other third-party clearinghouse.
 Instead, you send bitcoin directly to another party over the internet, and it will arrive securely and almost instantly.